PAGEANT - "Education is the future"

 Further Education Costs

-You will have noticed that in the table showing sponsorship costs, Further Education is shown as 'Varies - please ask'.
-This is because there are many different FE courses with varying costs, so the funding requirements for each student must be calculated individually.
+The Gambia has many different FE courses at different insitutions, so funding requirements must be calculated individually for each student.
 As well as course fees, students need books and other study materials.
-To give you some idea, these are some current course fees converted into UK pounds at the July 2014 exchange rate.
+To give you some idea, these are some course fees converted into UK pounds at the July 2014 exchange rate.

 At The University of The Gambia, most courses are 4 years long, costing between £550 and £750 per year.
 Law is the most expensive 4-year course.
 Medicine is a 7-year course, costing around £670 per year.